Calculating... until our next FREE Code-Along Session. Secure your spot now

 Next, we create our MySQL database inside Five.

 Five comes with a free MySQL database GUI that lets us create and manage a MySQL database.
-Whether you’re building on Five’s free MySQL database or on your existing relational database: the development process is the same.
+Whether you’re building on Five’s free MySQL database or your existing relational database: the development process is the same.

 Let’s start!